Drosophila circadian rhythm

 Drosophila circadian rhythm is a daily 24-hour cycle of rest and activity in the fruit flies of the genus Drosophila.
 The biological process was discovered and is best understood in the species Drosophila melanogaster.
-Other than normal sleep-wake activity, D. melanogaster has two unique daily behaviours, namely regular vibration (locomotor activity) during the process of hatching (called eclosion) from the pupa, and during mating.
+Many behaviors are under circadian control including eclosion, locomotor activity, feeding, and mating.
 Locomotor activity is maximum at dawn and dusk, while eclosion is at dawn.